 - GPS navigation

-Other popular reasons for purchasing a new car stereo include:
+Other things to consider when purchasing a new car stereo

-Expandability — Auxiliary inputs, USB connections, and audio/video outputs allow you to expand your system by connecting portable music players, rear seat TV screens, external amplifiers, and powered subwoofers to your new stereo.
+Auxiliary inputs, USB connections, and audio/video outputs let you expand your system by connecting portable music players, rear seat video screens, external amplifiers, and powered subwoofers to your new stereo.
 At the very least, look for a new stereo that has either a USB input or Bluetooth capability so that you can add your favorite listening source.

 What kind of car stereo is right for you?